GPUOpen-Tools/radeon_memory_visualizer/documentation/source/resource_overview.rst

 for the resource at the time the resource was created.
 You can do this by checking one or more heaps you wish to include resources from.

-The resource usage drop down allows selection of resources according to their usage type.
-Again, this is achieved by checking one or more resource types.
-For example, unbound resources are not shown by default but this can be changed.
+The resource usage drop down allows filtering of resources according to their usage type.
+Again, this is achieved by checking or unchecking one or more resource types.
+For example, unchecking the Buffer checkbox will hide buffer resources from the diagram.

+In addition to the resource usage types, this drop down combo box also includes Heap and Unbound checkboxes to show heaps or unbound memory regions on the diagram.
+The Heap checkbox selection is mutually exclusive with the resource usage type checkboxes.
+The diagram can show either heaps or resource usage types.
+Note that the size of heap blocks displayed in the Resource overview diagram are calculated based on the total actual size.
+Overlapped resources are not taken into account when calculating the heap block size.
+DX12 heaps created implicitly for committed resources are not shown in this mode.

 These combo boxes appear on several of the UI's and they are all independent ie changing heap types on one pane won't affect the heap types on the other